Two exciting opportunities for summer undergraduate research:

 A new partnership between CBM & Memorial Sloan Kettering Cancer Center Office of Science Education & Training

-CBM is pleased to offer two summer research internships for undergraduate students, the and the NEW Computational Biology Summer Program (CBSP).
+CBM is pleased to offer two summer research internships for undergraduate students, the Weill Cornell ACCESS Program and the Computational Biology Summer Program (CBSP).
 To learn more about these opportunities, please see the descriptors below and links to additional information.

 About the ACCESS Summer Research Program